The History of CRM From the 1950s to Today

 Are you looking to implement a new CRM platform for your small business?
 Be sure to check out our comprehensive guide to choosing a CRM to pick the one that best suits your needs.

-Because of various advancements in CRM, it’s only natural that it is being integrated into businesses’ overall customer experience (CX) strategy.
+Because of various advancements in the CRM evolution, it’s only natural that it is being integrated into businesses’ overall customer experience (CX) strategy.
 Moreover, it can accurately predict how customers will interact with their brand based on their past experiences.
 Businesses can see how customers behave, from awareness to evaluation and purchase phases.
 This ultimately enables them to personalize and customize their offerings on a granular level.

 Are you in the market for a CRM system?
 Check out our guide on the best small business CRMs to explore which one suits your business needs most.